cinnData/DataSci/[DS-02] String data in Python.md

 dtype: object
 ```

 Some symbols, like the quantifier `+` or the wildcard `.` have a special role in regular expressions.
-You have to be careful when using them in patterns for the methods `str.findall()` and `str.count()`, because they can give unexpected results.
+You have to be careful when including them in a search string in the methods `.str.findall()` and `.str.count()`, because they can give unexpected results.
 The following example illustrates this.

 ```
 In [27]: comment = pd.Series(['Sally and Tim came to dinner.
 A nice couple.'])